alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

       * Hybrid process takes 2 in-game days (begin on 1st, results on 4th)
         * Displayed by a progress bar when hybriding is in process
           * gray background, bar is a gradient from blue (start) -> green (finish)
+        * While hybriding is in process, if player inputs 10 (?) solar essence, speeds up the process by a day
       * Successful hybrid process takes all input seeds and converts them to same number of output hybrid seeds.
 Each crop pair adds an extra seed.
         * i.e. (2 seed A, 4 crop A) + (3 seed B, 2 crop A) => 2 + 3 + (2) = 7 hybrid AB seeds
       * Failed hybrid process returns all seeds back (crops are lost)